OKarpacz/PhoneBook/README.md

 ## Project Overview

 **PhoneBook AI** is a contact management tool with built-in AI capabilities to enhance the user experience.
 This project is designed to help users add, update, search, and manage contacts within a secure and efficient application.
-Additionally, it includes an AI component for advanced contact recommendations or natural language insights about contacts.

 ## Key Features

 - **Contact Management**: Add, edit, delete, and search for contacts with ease.
-- **AI-Powered Insights**: Utilizes AI to provide enhanced recommendations or search capabilities (powered by OpenAI).
+- **AI-Powered Insights**: Utilizes AI to provide enhanced recommendations or search capabilities.
 - **Responsive Design**: User-friendly interface that works on desktop and mobile.
 - **Data Security**: Run the application locally to maintain control over your data.
 - **Extensibility**: Modular service structure allows for easy addition of features or integrations.